vlraymond/ianjon.github.io/_projects/Ice-Cellar/2017 Ice Cellar Progress.md

 August 17,2017 : With the help of Sam George, managed to get the ground temperature data uploaded to thingsboard.
 Here's an image of it

 ![Thingsboard ground sensor](http://i.imgur.com/Mn6qFL3.png)

+August 28, 2017: Tested the DHT 22 sensor with about a 80 foot ethernet extension cable soldered onto it.
+Works fine with a 2.2k ohm resistor.